-The College of Midwives of Ontario (CMO) was established with the proclamation of the Regulated Health Professions Act (RHPA) and the Midwifery Act on December 31, 1993 to govern midwifery.
-The mandate of the College is to regulate the profession of midwifery in accordance with the RHPA, 1991.
-The primary responsibility of the College is the protection of the public, specifically the childbearing women and their infants to whom its members provide care.
+The College of Midwives of Ontario was established with the proclamation of the Regulated Health Professions Act, 1991 (RHPA) and the Midwifery Act, 1991 on December 31, 1993 to govern midwifery.
+The mandate of the College is to regulate the profession of midwifery in accordance with the RHPA.
+The College’s primary obligation to the public is to ensure that members of the profession are qualified, skilled, and competent in the area in which they practice.

 The College’s main functions are: registering midwives, ensuring the quality of midwifery care, setting standards, and investigating and responding to any issues about midwifery care.
 The College decides what education is needed in order to work as a midwife in Ontario.
 It runs a program to ensure midwives maintain their skills, and provides the public with information about midwifery care.